 With Scratch support completed, I’ve reached the end of what I wanted to achieve with the All-Terrain Pi.
 It’s been about 20 hours’ work overall — quicker than I expected, particularly getting the webcam streaming and creating the Scratch interface, which I thought would be a lot more painful than they were.

-Just like the tank before it, it’s time to hand this toy over to my child.
+Just like the tank before it, it’s time to hand this toy over to a seven-year-old.
 We took it to the Constructorium hackerspace meeting at the library last Saturday and put it through its paces, first with the phone controls and then by programming it.

-It turns out that thanks to his school and my mother, he’s actually pretty good with Scratch already.
-By the end of the afternoon he was not only programming the All-Terrain Pi to drive around (and bash into things repeatedly), he was teaching the grown-ups how to use Scratch as well!
+By the end of the afternoon the All-Terrain Pi was not only driving around (and bashing into things repeatedly), but the adults got a lesson in how to use Scratch as well!

-Here’s the program he created, with a little help, to drive the robot around using keyboard input:
+Here’s the program we created to drive the robot around using keyboard input from Scratch:

 As I said, that’s about it for what I originally set out to do.
 Some ideas we have come up with for activities with the robot, which we may or may not get around to, include: